Grand Duchy of Posen

 The Grand Duchy of Posen (Großherzogtum Posen; Wielkie Księstwo Poznańskie) was part of the Kingdom of Prussia, created from territories annexed by Prussia after the Partitions of Poland, and formally established following the Congress of Vienna in 1815.
 On 9 February 1849, the Prussian administration renamed the grand duchy the Province of Posen.
-Its former name was unofficially used afterward for denoting the territory, especially by Poles, and today is used by modern historians to refer to different political entities until 1918.
+Its former name was unofficially used afterwards for denoting the territory, especially by Poles, and today is used by modern historians to refer to different political entities until 1918.
 Its capital was Posen (Poznań).
 The title of Grand Duke of Posen remained until 1918 to the King of Prussia.